Clementine951/MOONSHOT-DISPOSABLE/Documents/FunctionalSpecification.md

 No insights or analytics:
 - Insights or analytics on participant contributions and interactions with event photos are not available.

+// todo
+No deep settings
+- block a user
+- change number of photos
+- change release time
+- accessibility
+  - font size
+  - screen readers
+  - high contrast
+- who can access to what

 <br>

 # Project Organisation